Scenic Drives in Los Angeles: Drives in the City of Angels

 The Vehicle: A decked-out Cadillac Escalade with tinted windows, spinning rims and a sound system loud enough to let the car next to you share your musical taste.

-The Story: No other road has the multiple personalities of this two-mile stretch on Sunset Boulevard.
-In a matter of blocks, you’ll see a cowboy saloon, trendy boutique hotels, more than a few tattoo parlors and giant billboards covering the sides of buildings.
+The Story: No other road has the multiple personalities of the legendary Sunset Strip.
+In a matter of blocks, you’ll see a cowboy saloon, trendy boutique hotels, high end restaurants, more than a few tattoo parlors, and giant billboards covering the sides of buildings.
 And the foot traffic is just as eclectic as the scenery.
-Headbangers stuck in the 80s wander outside of dimly lit clubs, Paris Hilton look-alikes nosh on tiger prawns at posh sidewalk eateries and hipsters strut with artificial limps and excess “bling.”
+Headbangers stuck in the '80s wander outside of dimly lit clubs, future starlets nosh on tiger prawns at posh sidewalk eateries, and posers strut with artificial limps and excess “bling.”
 The Strip is the ultimate cruising destination, a place where every night has the potential to turn into a David Lynch movie.

-Reasons to Pull Over: Live music at Whiskey a-Go-Go (made famous in the 60s by bands like The Doors), The Roxy, Viper Room or House of Blues® Sunset Strip; and top-name comedy acts at the Laugh Factory.
+Reasons to Pull Over: Live music at the Whisky A Go Go (made famous in the '60s by bands like The Doors), The Roxy, and the Viper Room; and top-name comedy acts at the Comedy Store and the Laugh Factory.

 Hollywood Boulevard from La Brea Avenue to Vine Street (1 mile)